afnanenayet/personal_blog_old/_posts/2017-07-27-a-primer-on-pointers.md

 ## Functions

-There are two functions that you have to know use memory management in C:
+There are two functions that you have to know to use memory management in C:
 `malloc` and `free`. `malloc` allocates a block of memory.
 It takes an argument which tells it how much memory to allocate (in bytes).
 `free` is called on a variable that has been initialized by `malloc` -